 To the extent that redevelopment plans approved pursuant to the T.I.F.
 Act provide that developers who receive T.I.F.
-Funds for market rate housing set aside 20 percent of the units to meet "affordability criteria established by the Department of Housing", the requirements of this section shall be deemed to be the "affordability criteria established by the Department of Housing" and shall supersede all others.
+Funds for market rate housing set aside 20 percent of the units to meet "affordability criteria established by the Department of Housing", the requirements ofthis section shall be deemed to be the "affordability criteria established by the Department of Housing" and shall supersede all others.

-- (i) Prior to the issuance of a building permit, for any planned development or residential housing project subject to the affordable housing requirements of this section: - (1) the developer shall pay an amount equal to the required fee in lieu pursuant to subsection (d)(l)(ii); or - (2) the Commissioner shall cause a lien, regulatory agreement or similar instrument to be recorded, initially, prior to development, against the and comprising the planned development or residential housing project, and subsequently, in connection with the sale or rental of any affordable housing unit, against the land on which such affordable housing unit is located to secure the requirements of this section and the recapture of the following amounts:
+(i) Prior to the issuance of a building permit, for any planned development or residential housing project subject to the affordable housing requirements of this section:

+1) the developer shall pay an amount equal to the required fee in lieu pursuant to subsection (d)(I)(ii); or sale or rental of any affordable housing unit, against the land on which such affordable housing unit is located to secure the requirements of this section and the recapture of the following amounts: